Diet of Speyer (1526): Significance

 The exercise of territorial sovereignty dates from then as well as the establishment of separate state churches in the German states of the Holy Roman Empire.
 Since the Empire was divided into a large number of sovereign states, there were as many Protestant church organisations as Protestant states, according to the maxim that "the ruler of the territory is the ruler of religion within its bounds" (cuius regio, eius religio).

-Every Protestant prince claimed and exercised the so-called jus reformandi religionem and decided the church question according to his own faith and that of the majority of his subjects.
+Every Protestant prince claimed and exercised the so-called jus reformandi religionem (the right to reform religion) and decided the church question according to his own faith and that of the majority of his subjects.
 Saxony, Hesse, Prussia, Anhalt, Lüneburg, East Friesland, Schleswig-Holstein, Silesia, and the cities of Nuremberg, Augsburg, Frankfurt, Ulm, Strasburg, Bremen, Hamburg, and Lübeck, adopted Protestantism.
 The princes of the territories and the magistrates of the cities consulted the theologians and preachers.
 The powerful House of Austria, with the Emperor, and the Dukes of Bavaria, adhered to the old faith and hotly contested the principle of independent state action on the church question as being contrary to all the traditions of the Empire and of the Roman Church.

 The Protestant princes and theologians prohibited the Mass and certain other Roman practices wherever they held power.
 Each party was bent upon victory and granted toleration only from necessity or prudence when the dissenting minority was strong enough to assert its rights.
 Toleration was the fruit of a bitter contest and was at last forced upon both parties as a modus vivendi.
 Protestantism had to conquer the right to exist by terrible sacrifices.
 The right was conceded by the Peace of Augsburg in 1555 and finally established by the Peace of Westphalia in 1648, which first uses the term "toleration" in connection with religion and remains valid in spite of the protest of the Pope.
 The same policy of toleration was adopted in England after the downfall of the Stuart dynasty in 1688 and included all orthodox Protestants but excluded the Catholics, who were not emancipated until 1829.
 In Germany, toleration was first confined to three confessions (Catholic, Lutheran and German Reformed) but was gradually extended to other religious communions, which are independent of state support and state control.